spacemeat/pyke/README.md

 * `-c`, `--cache_makefile`: Allows the makefile's __cache__ to be generated.
 This might speed up complex builds, but they'd hvae to be really complex.
 Must precede any arguments that are not -v, -h, or -m.
 * `-m`, `--module`: Specifies the module (pyke file) to be run.
 Must precede any arguments that are not -v, -h, or -c.
 Actions are performed relative to the module's directory, unless an option override (-o anchor:[dir]) is given, in which case they are performed relative to the given working directory.
 Immediately after running the module, the active phase is selected as the last phase added to use_phase()/use_phases().
 This can be overridden by -p.
 If no -m argument is given, pyke will look for and run ./make.py.
 * `-o`, `--override`: Specifies an option override in all phases for subsequenet actions.
 If the option is given as a key:value pair, the override is set; if it is only a key (with no separator ':') the override is clear.
 Option overrides are kept as a stack; if you set an override n times, you must clear it n times to restore the original value.
 * `-p`, `--phase`: Specifies the active phase to use for subsequent option overrides and actions.
 Phases are named like: `\<ProjectPhase name\>.\<Non-ProjectPhase name\>.
-See just below.
+See below.
-* `action`: Arguments given without switches specify actions to be taken on the active phase's dependencies, and then the active phase itself, in depth-first order.
+* `action`: Arguments given without switches specify actions to be taken on the active phase, starting with its dependencies in depth-first order.
 Any action on any phase which doesn't support it is quietly ignored.

 The main project phase is named according to 1) the name of the makefile, unless it is specifically named `make.py`, in which it is named 2) the name of the directory in which it resides.
 So, if your project's root contins the makefile, and is named like this:
 ``` ~/src/asset_converter/make.py ```